Weston, Donna S. 1942-2020

 Donna was known for her small stature, soft spoken voice, her love for her family and her presence at all family activities; from birthdays, weddings and graduations.

-She spent many years working for H. D. Lee and Family Guidance, but her love for children guided her to working as a childcare provider at Horace Mann School and The Bartlett Center.
+She spent many years working for H. D. Lee, Family Guidance, but her love for children guided her to working as a childcare provider, at Horace Mann School and The Bartlett Center.

 She was an avid bingo player and a member of New Vision Worship Center.